Diyckstra/terraform-provider-deyckstra/website/docs/r/main_route_table_association.md

 The following arguments are supported:

 * `vpc_id` - (Required) ID of the VPC whose main route table should be set
-* `route_table_id` - (Required) ID of the Route Table to set as the new main route table for the target VPC
+* `route_table_id` - (Required) ID of the route table to set as the new main route table for the target VPC

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - ID of the Route Table Association
+* `id` - ID of the route table association
 * `original_route_table_id` - Used internally, see __Notes__ below

 ## Notes

-On VPC creation, the cloud always creates an initial Main Route Table.
-This resource records the ID of that Route Table under `original_route_table_id`.
+On VPC creation, the cloud always creates an initial main route table.
+This resource records the ID of thatroute table under `original_route_table_id`.
-The "Delete" action for a `main_route_table_association` consists of resetting this original table as the Main Route Table for the VPC.
-You'll see this additional Route Table in the cloud console; it must remain intact in order for the `main_route_table_association` delete to work properly.
+The "Delete" action for a `main_route_table_association` consists of resetting this original table as the main route table for the VPC.
+You'll see this additional route table in the cloud console; it must remain intact in order for the `main_route_table_association` delete to work properly.